jsborjesson/oereo/README.md

 ## Developing

+Don't forget to start the database server, if you get a `PG::ConnectionBad` error, you should run this command again to start the database.

+    pg_ctl start -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log

 The `seeds.rb` contains some simple to remember and valid credentials that you can use in development:

 #### ApiKey